-Red Hat CodeReady Containers allows you to spin up a small Red Hat OpenShift cluster on your local PC, with the need for a server, a cloud, or a team of operations people.
-For developers who want to get started immediately with cloud-native development, containers, and Kubernetes (as well as OpenShift), it’s a simple and slick tool.
+Red Hat CodeReady Containers allows you to spin up a small Red Hat OpenShift cluster on your local PC, without the need for a server, a cloud, or a team of operations people.
+For developers who want to get started immediately with cloud-native development, containers, and Kubernetes (as well as OpenShift), it's a simple and slick tool.
 It runs on macOS, Linux, and all versions of Windows 10.

 Except for Windows 10 Enterprise.

 Which I painfully learned.